 “Yeah, okay… What’s the big deal?”

-Content is what drives your business; without it, your tweets will lack engagement, your blog posts won’t be viewed by anyone, and your landing pages won’t convert a single lead.
+Content is what drives your business; without it, your tweets will lack engagement, your website won’t be viewed by anyone (or picked up by Google/SEO,) and you'll be unable to convert leads without strong marketing copy.

 Now this is a heavy burden to hold, but you don’t have to be the metaphorical headless chicken running around.
-The digital marketing world is lucky to have tools to help drive growth.
-One such tool is SEMrush.
+The digital marketing world is lucky to have tools to help drive business growth, and one of those tool is SEMrush.

-If you’re a marketer, SEMrush should be a go-to tool.
-To start off, this platform helps with SEO, keyword research, competitive intel, and much more.
+If you’re a marketer, SEMrush should be a go-to tool for growing your business.
+To start off, this platform helps with SEO, keyword research, competitive intel, social media analytics, and much more.
+Here's a quick overview we made about how you can benefit from SEMrush.

-What if there was a tool out there that told you exactly what your competition is doing to drive traffic?
-More specifically, what if you could find the keywords they’re using and even the actual piece of content that Google rewards them traffic with?
+What if you're able to tell exactly what your competition is doing to drive organic traffic?
+More specifically, what if you could find the keywords they’re using to drive traffic and even uncover the content Google rewards them traffic with?

 Within SEMrush, all you need to do is enter the domain you want to analyze.